Rytrox/Spicy/README.md

 </plugins>
 ```

+<b>ATTENTION</b> <br>
+If you want to use IntelliSense with Language Injection you need to clone this repository and include it in your `Project Structure`
+You need to import this project as a Maven-Project.

+If you want JetBrains to support this feature, <a href="https://youtrack.jetbrains.com/issue/IDEA-205659/Please-support-language-injection-for-external-libraries">click here!</a>

 # Features
 # 1. SQL ORM-like Library
 Spicy includes an SQL-Module that allows to map tables and rows into Java-Object.